-General.
 We have elected to be taxed as a REIT under Sections 856 through 860 of the Internal Revenue Code.
 We believe we have been organized and operated in a manner which allows us to qualify for taxation as a REIT under the Internal Revenue Code.
 We intend to continue to operate in this manner.
 However, our qualification and taxation as a REIT depend upon our ability to meet, through actual annual operating results, asset diversification, distribution levels and diversity of stock ownership, the various qualification tests imposed under the Internal Revenue Code.
-Accordingly, we cannot assure you that we have operated or will continue to operate in a manner so as to qualify or remain qualified as a REIT.
-See "-Failure to Qualify."
+Accordingly, there is no assurance that we have operated or will continue to operate in a manner so as to qualify or remain qualified as a REIT.
+See "-Taxation as a REIT-Failure to qualify."

 The sections of the Internal Revenue Code that relate to the qualification and operation as a REIT are highly technical and complex.
 The following sets forth the material aspects of the sections of the Internal Revenue Code that govern the federal income tax treatment of a REIT and its stockholders.
-This
+This summary is qualified in its entirety by the applicable Internal Revenue Code provisions, relevant rules and regulations promulgated under the Internal Revenue Code, and administrative and judicial interpretations of the Internal Revenue Code.

-If we qualify for taxation as a REIT, we generally will not be subject to federal corporate income taxes on our net income that is currently distributed to our stockholders.
-This treatment substantially eliminates the "double taxation,"-at the corporate level when earned and again at the stockholder level when distributed-that generally results from investment in a corporation.
+If we qualify for taxation as a REIT, we generally will not be subject to federal corporate income taxes on net income that we currently distribute to our stockholders.
+This treatment substantially eliminates the "double taxation," once at the corporate level when earned and once again at the stockholder level when distributed, that generally results from investment in a corporation.
 However, we will be subject to federal income tax as follows: